 "We have drawn together decision makers who may not have previously considered the critical role they can play in Kenya's development agenda while still supporting its biodiversity goals and helping limit climate change," added Downes.

-Lucy Waruingi, Conservation Alliance of Kenya Board Chair said, "Today marks an important development for the wildlife and conservation sector.
-The roundtables will enable the conservation sector to engage on a high-level platform on the cross-cutting issues that affect sustainable management and use of our natural resources.
-This will create the space needed to ensure conservation is everyone's business and we welcome the leadership of the Ministry of Tourism and Wildlife and H.É President Dr. William Ruto in launching this initiative."
+Lucy Waruingi, Conservation Alliance of Kenya Board Chair said, "Today marks an important development for the wildlife and patrols in a time of drought conservation sector.
+The roundtables will enable the conservation sector to engage on a high-level platform on the crosscutting issues that affect sustainable management and use of our natural resources.
+This will create the space needed to ensure conservation is everyone's business and we welcome the leadership of the Ministry of Tourism and Wildlife and H.E President Dr. William Ruto in launching this initiative."